-Professor Chodorow conducts a very useful analysis of why § 107 is not part of a broad neutral policy that exempts housing allowances from taxation.
-Chodorow, 51 U.S. Davis Law Review at 873 and 884-889.
+Adam, The Parsonage Exemption (January 28, 2017) (Available SSRN: https://ssrn.com/abstract=2907418), provides a very useful analysis of why § 107 is not part of a broad neutral policy that exempts housing allowances from taxation.
 For example, he explains that § 911 of the Internal Revenue Code provides a housing exemption for expatriates in order to address issues of double taxation, rather than employer convenience factors.
-Id. at 884.
+Id. at 135-137.
 Other provisions relating to government employee housing provisions constitute terms of employment, which Professor Chodorow describes as "again quite distinct from other housing provisions found in the Code."
-Id. at 886.
+Id. at 137.
 In the end, Professor Chodorow finds that "such allowances [in sections of the Internal Revenue Code other than § 107] cannot be characterized as part of a coherent practice or broad, neutral policy, justifying an arguably similar allowance for ministers."
 Id. at 135.
-In short, as the district court correctly determined, § 107(2) does not satisfy the requirement of Texas Monthly that religious tax exemptions must be generally available on the basis of neutral and non-religious criteria linked by an overarching conceptual and principled heritage.
+In short, as this court previously determined, § 107(2) does not satisfy the requirement of Texas that religious tax exemptions must be generally available on the basis of neutral and non-religious criteria linked by an overarching conceptual and principled heritage.
+(A true and correct copy of Professor Chodorow's article is attached to the Declaration of Rich Bolton as Exhibit 2, for the convenience of the court.)

 The Supreme Court further recognized in Texas Monthly that in evaluating tax preferences, "the Court must survey meticulously the circumstances of governmental categories to eliminate, as it were, religious gerrymanders.
 In any particular case the critical question is whether the circumference of legislation encircles a class so broad that it can be fairly concluded that religious institutions could be thought to fall within the natural perimeter."
 489 U.S. at 17, quoting Walz, 397 U.S. at 696.
 As this court previously has recognized, the clergy housing allowance does not fit the bill.
-The circumference of the housing allowance encloses only religious officials.

-Section 107(2) provides an exclusion expressly intended to benefit religion alone.
-The exclusion for ministers is not grounded in a secular legislative policy that motivates similar tax breaks for employees of employees of secular or expressly non-religious 501(c)(3) non-profits.
+Section 107(2) expressly provides an exclusion expressly intended to benefit religion alone.
+The exclusion for ministers is not grounded in a secular legislative policy that motivates similar tax breaks for non-religious employees.
 Section 107(2) does not provide an exclusion for cash housing allowances paid to ministers for the same reason that the government exempts housing allowances paid to the military and other overseas employees of the government.
 "The circumference of legislation" providing allowances to overseas government employees does not "encircle a class so broad that it can be fairly concluded" that ministers of the gospel could be thought to fall within the natural perimeter.

 Section 107(2) does not exempt cash housing allowances for private employees other than ministers of the gospel.
-This is a substantial tax benefit that is not available to other private employees, including under § 119.
-The reason that § 107(2) is defended so vigorously by churches and ministers, therefore, is not because it merely mimics the exemption otherwise available to them under § 119; their concern is driven by the fact that this substantial tax benefit would not otherwise be available to them if they are held to the standards applicable to all other taxpayers.
+This is a substantial tax benefit that is not available to other private employees, including under §119.
+The reason that §107(2) is defended so vigorously by churches and ministers, therefore, is not because it merely duplicates the exemption otherwise available to them under §119; their concern is driven by the fact that this substantial tax benefit would not otherwise be available to them if they are held to the standards applicable to all other taxpayers.